MCG-NJU/MOTIP/docs/TUTORIAL.md

 - `MISS_TOLERANCE`: The temporal tolerance of re-appear targets during inference.

 **A quick and straightforward setting rule is: `SAMPLE_LENGTHS == REL_PE_LENGTH >= MISS_TOLERANCE`.**

+## Thresholds
+Although our method is end-to-end, we still need some thresholds to control the model's behavior during inference (like DETRs need thresholds to select positive targets).
+As we decouple the object detection and association processes, the thresholds are also divided into two parts.

+1. **Object Detection.** DETR outputs numerous detection results, but we do not need to process all of them in tracking, as this would lead to excessive computational overhead.
+Therefore, we use the following thresholds to control the process in the current frame:

+   1) `DET_THRESH`: A target will only be selected and fed into the ID Decoder if its confidence exceeds this threshold.
+   2) `NEWBORN_THRESH`: When a target does not match any historical trajectory, it can be marked as a newborn target only if it exceeds this threshold.
+This is to make the generation of new trajectories as reliable as possible.

+2. **Object Association.** The ID Decoder outputs a probability distribution of a target being assigned to different IDs, so we need a threshold to control the minimum confidence:
+   1) `ID_THRESH`: Only when the confidence assigned to an ID is greater than this threshold can it be regarded as a valid allocation.